pgbouncer/pgbouncer/doc/config.md

 ### logfile

 Specifies the log file.
+For daemonization (`-d`), either this or `syslog` need to be set.

 The log file is kept open, so after rotation `kill -HUP` or on console `RELOAD;` should be done.
 On Windows, the service must be stopped and started.

+Note that setting `logfile` does not by itself turn off logging to stderr.
+Use the command-line option `-q` or `-d` for that.

 Default: not set

 ### pidfile

 Specifies the PID file.
-Without `pidfile` set, daemonization is not allowed.
+Without `pidfile` set, daemonization (`-d`) is not allowed.

 Default: not set